kkinder/puepy/docs/index.md

 PuePy is a frontend web framework that builds on Python and Webassembly using [PyScript](https://pyscript.net).
 PuePy is *truly* a Python-first development environment.
 There is no transpiling to JavaScript; no Yarn, no NPM, no webpack, no Vite or Parcel.
 Python runs directly in your browser.
-PuePy is inspired by Vue.js, but is entirely from scratch in Python.
+PuePy is inspired by Vue.js, but is built entirely from scratch in Python.

 ## Features